sybrew/the-seo-framework/readme.txt

 	* Reduced the admin stylesheet payload by implementing modern logical declarations.
 	* Reduced the sitemap stylesheet size by also implementing modern logical declarations for that.
 	* The SEO meta box tab labels are now inline when there's enough space.
+	* The quick-edit default indexing state now updates to the post password or private status accordingly.
 * **Changed:**
 	* WordPress 5.7 brought us a new higher contrast color palette.
 We found our color scheme matching their colors well, but now think it better to implement those colors into TSF.
 Notably, you'll find that the SEO Bar is darker and easier on the eyes.
 The pixel and character counters appear more vigorous.
 		* We didn't copy WordPress's colors one-to-one.
 At times, we found the yellow too dull, and made it more vibrant.